Hierarchical Gaussian Process Models for Regression Discontinuity/Kink under Sharp and Fuzzy Designs

 The first term on the right hand side of \eqref{v*} corresponds to the posterior variance of $ f_* $ conditional on a particular $\mb f $; the second term is due to the randomness of $ \mb f $, which has a posterior variance $ \V[\mb f|\mathcal D,\theta ] $.

-The marginal likelihood of the sample given the hyperparameters, plays an important role in the inference of GP models.
-For Gaussian observation models, it admits the following analytical form

-The first term reflects the goodness-of-fit and the second term can be viewed as a penalty on model complexity, manifesting the intrinsic Bayesian Occam's Razor that balances the fidelity to data and model simplicity.
-Although no general analytical expression exists for non-Gaussian models, the same underlying principle applies.

-A variety of methods has been used for the inference of GP models.
+A variety of methods have been used for the inference of GP models.
 The marginal likelihood $ p(\mathcal D)=\int p(\mathcal D |\theta)p(\theta)d\theta $, sometimes referred to as the evidence, is indicative of the overall probability of the model.
 Since the computation of the marginal likelihood can be difficult, the Maximum a Posteriori (MAP) approach seeks the parameters that maximize its integrand: $ \hat{\theta}=\arg\max_{\theta} \log p(\mathcal D|\theta)+\log p(\theta) $.
 The posterior distribution of the latent function $ p(\mb f|\mathcal D) $ is then approximated by $ p(\mb f|\hat \theta) $.
 Since the posterior distribution of $ \theta $ is condensed to some point estimate, the MAP approach tends to underestimate a model's uncertainty.